 Common Rental Agreements in Kansas

-- Kansas Association of Realtors Agricultural Farm Building Lease Agreement – this template is for use by members of the Kansas Association of Realtors only.
-It is used for leasing agricultural farm buildings or livestock facilities.
-It therefore contains specific provisions for this context, such as cash rent payments and ensuring clean water supply for livestock.
+- Kansas Association of REALTORS® Agricultural Farm Building Lease Agreement -This template is for members of the Kansas Association of REALTORS®.
+It aims at leasing agricultural farm buildings or livestock facilities.
+This means it has specific related provisions, such as cash rent payments and ensuring clean water supply for livestock.

 Kansas Required Residential Lease Disclosures

-- Landlord’s Name and Address (required for all leases) – Kansas leases must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+- Landlord’s Name and Address (required for all leases) – Kansas landlords must give the tenant their name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.

-- Move-In Checklist (required for all leases) – Kansas landlords must provide a move-in checklist to new tenants within 5 days of move-in, so both parties can agree about damages existing on the rental property.
-This allows accurate deductions from the security deposit later.
+- Move-In Checklist (required for all leases) – Kansas landlords must provide a move-in checklist to new tenants within 5 days of move-in.
+This is for an inventory of existing property damage, to ensure accurate deductions from the security deposit later.

 To learn more about required disclosures in Kansas, click here.